 Africa has become a very active continent for expatriates from around the world.
-Followed by Asia, Africa has the world’s second largest continent with about 30.3 million km including several surrounding islands.
+Followed by Asia, Africa is the world’s second largest continent with about 30.3 million km including several surrounding islands.
 The continent of Africa has 54 independent countries, with an estimated total population of 1.1 billion.
-Surrounded by the Mediterranean Sea to the north, the Indian Ocean to the southeast, Africa hosts a large diversity of cultural traditions, natural beauty and languages.
+Surrounded by the Mediterranean Sea to the north, and the Indian Ocean to the southeast, Africa hosts a large diversity of cultural traditions, natural beauty and languages.
 Africa can be divided into several general climate regions.
 Areas near the equator have a tropical rain forest climate, with high temperatures and seasonal heavy rain throughout the year.
 At the northern and southern parts of the continent are of subtropical climate.
 The number of expats in Africa is unclear, but it has been reported that there are an increasing number of Chinese expatriates in the continent due to the growing economic presence of Chinese companies in Africa.
-There is still a large presence of Western expats living and working in Africa.

 Economy in Africa